Ode to Mrs. Stacey Thomas

 The Hard Facts

-caught in the presence of them, and are reasonably intimidated into
+surprisingly caught in the presence of them, and are reasonably intimidated

-not visualizing an escape route.
-This was the predicament of Mrs.
+into not visualizing an escape route.
+This was the predicament of Mrs. Thomas.

-go into depth about exactly what he said to convince Mrs. Thomas to
+The report doesn’t go into depth about exactly what he said to convince Mrs.

 Of course, this is a very precarious situation, but as King

-Solomon so aptly mentioned in paraphrase: there is really nothing new
+Solomon so aptly mentioned, in paraphrase: there’s really nothing new under the

-under the sun.
-Ecclesiastes 1:9 In reality, when we give place to a
+sun.
+Ecclesiastes 1:9.
+In reality, when we give place to a great big mess, that’s

 Flagrant Intimidation